rust-lang/rust/text/0000-erfc-post-build-contexts.md

 # Summary
 [summary]: #summary

-This is an *experimental RFC* for adding the ability to integrate custom test/bench/etc frameworks ("post-build frameworks") in Rust.
+This is an *experimental RFC* for adding the ability to integrate custom test/bench/etc frameworks ("test frameworks") in Rust.

 # Motivation
 [motivation]: #motivation